WMT-Chat-task/2024/index.md

 The primary goal of this Chat shared task is to encourage participants to train and test models specific for bilingual chat conversations in a corpus composed of original bilingual costumer support conversations.

-This year we expanded the language pairs to en⇔de, en⇔fr, and en⇔pt_br.
+This year we expanded the language pairs to en⇔de, en⇔fr, en⇔pt_br, en⇔ko and en⇔nl.

 We encourage participants to use the **bilingual context** in the translation models submissions.<br />